villesci/quantmarineecolab.github.io/_posts/2021-12-15-madagascar-distant-fishing-paper.md

 ---
-title: New Paper - Distant water industrial fishing in developing countries: A case study of Madagascar
+title: New Paper - Distant water industrial fishing in developing countries - A case study of Madagascar
 tags:
   - publication
   - seafood